How To Prevent Car Break-Ins, Catalytic Converter Theft San Francisco Bay Area

 You probably saw videos like this below:

-Why So Many Car Break Ins Bay Area
+Why Are There So Many Car Break-Ins In The Bay Area?

 Thanks to viral social media videos, relentless coverage by conservative media and lack of pursuit and prosecution by cops and district attorneys, thieves felt empowered to commit more crimes without threat of punishment.